Tuesday 1:30-3:00; Wednesday 2:00-4:00; and by appointment

 B.A., Westmont College, Political Science/Philosophy, May 2004 (summa cum laude)

-I am continuing to work on projects relating to the political lives of Muslims in democratic contexts.
-Projects currently underway include work on the role of mosques in promoting political engagement and the national and religious identities of Muslim Americans.
+The exploration of these themes sparked several other lines of inquiry relating to the political lives of Muslims in democratic contexts.
+Projects currently underway include work on the role of mosques in promoting political engagement in Europe and North America and the national and religious identities of Muslim Americans.

 My experiences as a student of the liberal arts formed the foundation of my teaching philosophy.
 My professors engaged their students as individuals through active, discussion-oriented classes, and these methods gave me confidence in my intellectual capability.
 Inspired by my own experience, my main ambition is to create a climate where my students become participants in their own learning process.
 Most commonly this involves active learning, which uses classroom tactics that engage students in the learning process.
 However, I am also a strong believer in experiential learning, which allows “students to ‘discover’ knowledge by direct experience, either simulated or real.”
 Because my commitment to social justice propels my research and teaching, I am motivated to teach subjects where students can immediately integrate the lessons from the classroom into their lives, making my courses particularly well suited for active and experiential techniques.